Central Park (shopping complex): History

 In June 2020, Chuck E. Cheese announced that this location will be permanently closed as a part of a plan to close 34 locations nationwide due to bankruptcy.
 However in July 2021, it reopened.

-On January 10, 2023, it was announced that buybuyBABY would be closing as part of a plan to close 62 stores nationwide from its parent company, Bed Bath & Beyond. andThat closed at the same time as well.
+On January 10, 2023, it was announced that buybuyBABY would be closing as part of a plan to close 62 stores nationwide from its parent company, Bed Bath & Beyond.

 Criticism

 Many area residents complain that the developers did not make adequate allowances for the increase in traffic caused by the complex.
 Residents and travelers in the area are often frustrated by the congestion along the Route 3 corridor near the Interstate 95 interchange.